-This exciting residency in Emergency Medicine utilizes the components of the UT system to provide a superior educational experience, permitting its residents exposure to every aspect of emergency medicine and its subspecialties.
+This exciting residency in Emergency Medicine uses the components of the UT system to provide a superior educational experience, permitting its residents exposure to every aspect of emergency medicine and its subspecialties.

 The primary objective of the Emergency Medicine Residency Program is to provide an excellent and comprehensive experience in emergency medicine.
 This is accomplished by reinforcing the principles of sound patient care, procedural expertise, strong clinical and conference teaching, innovative research and academic writing, and humanism and ethical considerations.

 Highlights of Training

 - The Basics: The broad base of training includes the Parkland Memorial Hospital and Children’s Medical Center Dallas emergency departments that, as an integrated system, triage more than 240,000 adults and children annually.
 The two EDs are physically connected.

 - Acuity: About one of every four patients treated in the Parkland ED is admitted.
 Similarly, the acuity of patient care in the Children’s ED is very high.
 EM residents perform resuscitations every shift.

 - Pediatric EM: Ten Pediatric EM board-certified faculty as well as many of the adult EM faculty supervise all EM resident patient care in one of the busiest children’s EDs in the country.
 Residents have an unusually strong opportunity to perform resuscitations, procedures, procedural sedations, etc.

 - Medical Toxicology: Ten board-certified or board-prepared Medical Toxicology faculty supervise the busy Medical Toxicology Service, including the very popular Medical Toxicology rotation for Emergency Medicine residents.